RDLtd/api/docs/restaurant-outline/index.md

   	4: "Internet Booking"
   },

-  "description": "This is for a full description of the restaurant and will primarily be used for display on the restaurants landing page, or Single Page Website (SPW).
+  description: "This is for a full description of the restaurant and will primarily be used for display on the restaurants landing page, or Single Page Website (SPW).
 This description can be used to describe the restaurant's style, cuisine, ethos, ambience, decor, location etc. in much greater detail, and to highlight its key features.
 It can be up to 5000 characters in length.",

-  "last_updated": "2019-06-13T09:45:14.000Z",
+  last_updated: "2019-06-13T09:45:14.000Z",
 }
 ```